izgzhen/iris-coq/README.md

 ## Building from source

-When building Iris from source, we recommend to use opam for installing Iris's dependencies.
+When building Iris from source, we recommend to use opam (1.2.2 or newer) for installing Iris's dependencies.
 This requires the following two repositories:

     opam repo add coq-released https://coq.inria.fr/opam/released
     opam repo add iris-dev https://gitlab.mpi-sws.org/FP/opam-dev.git